 The car dealership business demands flexibility of thought and action.
 We’ll use agility to describe the ability to see a potential problem as an opportunity instead of a threat.
-Let’s about some of the ways that agility can help automotive managers and owners overcome how they see potential changes instead of panicking, and see problems as a moment to build and grow their dealership.
+Let’s discuss some of the ways that agility can help automotive managers and owners overcome how they see potential changes instead of panicking, and see problems as a moment to build and grow their dealership.

 What does it mean to be an agile leader?